Sports medicine: Physiotherapist

 Physiotherapists are a primary sports medicine team member in most countries of the world.
 Physiotherapists can specialize in many areas with sports physiotherapy as a major subspecialty.
 Physiotherapists are a main factor in the recovery stage of an injury as they set up an individualized recovery plan.
 Physiotherapy is underfunded within most health systems so that it is generally much more accessible in higher-income countries and, even within these countries, is much more accessible to higher-income earners.
 In countries like Denmark and Australia there are many more physiotherapists than in lower-income countries.

 Podiatrist

 Podiatrists treat issues related to the foot or ankle, which is a common area where athletes get injuries.
 They specialize in the diagnosis and treatment of foot-related issues by performing tests and referring physical therapists.
 Podiatrists can also perform surgeries or prescribe medication as forms of treatment.

 Other practitioners

-All of Exercise physiologists, Strength and conditioning coaches, personal trainers, Chiropractors, Osteopaths, Sports psychologists and Sports nutritionists/dietitians can be part of the Sport and Exercise Medicine team.
+Exercise physiologists, strength and conditioning coaches, personal trainers, chiropractors, osteopaths, sports psychologists, and sports nutritionists or dietitians can be part of the sports medicine team.